What is Brand Visibility, and Why is it Important?

 If you don’t specify that your target audience might not know the meaning of your term when searching, your ad could end up appearing to many customers who do not need your product.

-Another way to improve brand visibility is through measurement of brand recognition.
+Another way to improve brand visibility is through the measurement of brand recognition.

 A brand recognition scorecard is an online tool that measures brand recognition across many channels.